 - Individual long-term disability insurance: Offers years, or even decades, of protection.

 - Individual short-term disability insurance: Like long-term disability, only it's short-term, with protection that only lasts days and months, instead of years.
 It also provides coverage for things like maternity leave and complications from pregnancy or childbirth.

 Like plans for individuals, group disability insurance also provides coverage for you when you become critically ill or disabled and are unable to work, only it's offered through your employer.

 - Group short-term disability insurance: This is offered through your employer.
 Coverage is offered to all eligible employees, and you can opt out.
 This policy will cover short-term disabilities, injuries, and illnesses.
 One is pregnancy, aka maternity leave, and childbirth.
 The group short-term benefit period is normally between one month and a year.

 - Group long-term disability insurance: This plan is in it for the long game, with policy benefits lasting years or decades.
 It is also offered to the eligible group of employees by your employer and you can opt in or out.

 Differences between Individual and Group Disability Insurance Policies

-Part of making the right decision is knowing the differences between policy types, like:
+Part of making the right decision is knowing the differences between policy types:

 - Group short-term and group long-term disability insurance: These are offered through your employer.
 They are offered to the entire group of eligible employees.
-Bonus, individual health risk factors are not taken into account because the rate is based on the group.
-Your employer may pay for all or part of the premiums, depending on how lucky you are and how giving they are.
+A bonus is that individual health risk factors are not taken into account because the rate is based on the group.
+Your employer may pay all or part of the premiums, depending on how lucky you are and how giving they are.